DevOps-Cert/aws-certification/associate-developer/aws-services.md

 - No access to OS (serverless)
 - Upload code and code will respond to events
 - Runs Alex skills
+- AWS Lambda is a compute service where you can upload your code and create a Lambda function.
+AWS Lambda takes care of provisioning and managing the servers that you use to run the code.
+You don’t have to worry about operating systems, patching, scaling, etc. You can use Lambda in the following ways.
+- As an event-driven compute service where AWS Lambda runs your code in response to events.
+These events could be changes to data in an Amazon S3 bucket or an Amazon DynamoDB table.
+- As a compute service to run your code in response to HTTP requests using Amazon API Gateway or API calls made using AWS SDKs.
+This is what we use at A Cloud Guru

+#### History of Cloud Computing

+Evolution of compute resource abstraction:
+1. Data Center
+1. IAAS
+1. PAAS
+1. Containers
+1. Serverless (e.g. Lambda)

+- Lambda functions respond to event triggers

 ### Lightsail